Biden administration to protect LGBT people against healthcare bias

 The new policy represents a reversal of a reversal.
 The HHS under Trump in June 2020 issued a rule that lifted some anti-discrimination protections under Obamacare, a law signed by former President Barack Obama in 2010.

-The Trump-era rule reversed some provisions of the law that extended civil rights protections in healthcare to cover areas including gender identity and abortion.
+In 2016, the Obama administration introduced rules that made clear that LGBT people would be protected under the federal healthcare discrimination provision.
+The Trump-era rule reversed those provisions of the law that extended civil rights protections in healthcare to cover areas including gender identity and abortion.

 "So now it's clear, there's no ambiguity: You cannot discriminate against people based on sexual orientation or gender identity," Becerra added.